WorldAfterCapital/WorldAfterCapital/part-two/Capital.md

 All of this says that we should never lose sight of the fact that financial capital ultimately serves no purpose in and of itself other than possibly the gratification of ego.
 One great illustration of that is a Spanish Galleon full of raided gold sinking in a storm.
 The sailors aboard had ample access to financial capital but what they really needed was more knowledge and better physical capital.

 What follows is very much just a beginning.
 It is an attempt to tally the ways in which we have sufficient physical capital to take care of basic needs.
 Much of the data here is a current snapshot (and a highly incomplete one at that).
-I hope it is clear though from the preceding discussion of the rate of technological progress relative to population growth that taking a snapshot is a legitimate approach because the relative ratios are only going to improve from here on out.
+I hope it is clear, though, from the preceding discussion of the rate of technological progress relative to population growth that taking a snapshot is a legitimate approach, because the relative ratios are only going to improve from here on out.

-I am trying to do this as much as possible by expressing outputs in physical units that directly related to human needs.
+I am trying to do this as much as possible by expressing outputs in physical units that directly relate to human needs.
 This approach bypasses the monetary veil of the economy entirely.
 Since I have only just happened upon this approach much of the work remains to be done.
 For instance, some of the numbers below are for the US, others for the world.

 ## Biological Needs